 Query by area or iteration path

-To better understand how to work with area and iteration paths, see About area and iteration paths (aka sprints).
+To better understand how to work with area and iteration paths, see About teams and Agile tools.

 Supported operators and macros

 When creating queries and specifying the Area Path and Iteration Path fields, you can use the following operators:

 |Operator||Use when you want to...|

 |<>||Filter out one, specific area or iteration path.|

 |In||Filter for a set of area or iteration paths.|

 |Not In||Exclude items that are assigned to a set of area or iteration paths.|